By: Brew Your Bucha Posted: January 23, 2018 in Kombucha

 The way that the kombucha culture (SCOBY) ferments the sweet tea will affect the flavor of the kombucha.
 Brewers will tweak their recipe to increase or decrease the fermentation time given their environmental conditions (temperature, quality of water).
 If the fermentation time is too short, the kombucha will taste sharp, sweeter and flat of carbonation.
 If fermented too long the kombucha tastes strongly of vinegar and can be off putting to some.
 The perfect fermentation time is subjective as each person has their opinion of what is an ideal taste and mouth feel.

 In my opinion, this aspect of kombucha is the most interesting.
-Brewers have the ability to be creative, mixing fruit, herbs, flowers and spices to pair perfectly with all of the components of discussed above.
+Brewers have the ability to be creative, mixing fruit, herbs, flowers and spices to pair perfectly with all of the components of discussed above more about best golf clubs for slower swing speeds.
 What flavors go best with a strain of black tea with bold and spicy characteristics?
 Or, is it more important to brew the perfect raw kombucha and leave flavoring light to let the natural flavors shine?

 These are questions that have no right answer.
 Each kombucha brew is as unique as the brewer and the person drinking it.
 This makes each sip of kombucha exciting.
 Kombucha evolves with each brew you make.
 Minor adjustments further perfect your craft.
 I don't know about you but i'm excited to experiment with my next unique flavor!